- Home to DLR

 Waiting on your unemployment insurance payment?
 This could be why…

-Since mid-March, when South Dakota began seeing the impacts of COVID-19, the Department of Labor and Regulation (DLR) has received more than 52,000 initial claims for unemployment insurance benefits.
-In any given week since, the majority of those initial claims receive the first payment in approximately 21 days.
+Since mid-March, when South Dakota began seeing the impacts of COVID-19, the Department of Labor and Regulation (DLR) has received more than 68,000 initial claims for unemployment insurance benefits.

-While some applicants simply are not eligible to receive unemployment, others are waiting beyond the three-week average to receive their benefits until an investigation of the claim is completed.
+While some applicants simply are not eligible to receive unemployment, others have to wait longer than normal until an investigation of the claim is completed.
 The investigation process is required by state statute and federal law, and in adherence to the temporary CARES Act passed by Congress and signed into law by President Trump.
 The CARES Act specifically provides for serious consequences for fraudulent cases including fines, confinement and an inability to receive future unemployment benefits until all fraudulent claims and fines have been repaid.

 Eight common reasons why your unemployment insurance benefit payment may not have arrived, yet [Infographic (Adobe PDF)]:

-21-Day Wait: A majority of initial claimants receive the first payment, on average, within 21 days.
-The top reason claimants contact the Customer Service Center, many within the first week of filing, is to check on payment.
-Time is needed to perform required due diligence.
-Patience is requested, as most initial claims are paid in 21 days on average.
+Processing Time: The top reason claimants contact the Customer Service Center, many within the first week of filing, is to check on payment.
+Time is needed to perform due diligence required by state and federal laws.
+Patience is requested, as the RA Division continues to work as quickly as possible.

 Deductible Income: Certain income a claimant received must be deducted from benefit amounts.
 Examples include a payout of vacation or severance.
 A hold is put on the week requested and subsequent requests until they can be reviewed.
 We may need to contact the claimant and the employer.